Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 One of the best investments we can make is in our own knowledge and skill set.
 With that in mind, this article will work through how we can use Return On Equity (ROE) to better understand a business.
 We'll use ROE to examine Meritage Homes Corporation (NYSE:MTH), by way of a worked example.

-Our data shows Meritage Homes has a return on equity of 11% for the last year.
-That means that for every $1 worth of shareholders’ equity, it generated $0.11 in profit.
+Our data shows Meritage Homes has a return on equity of 12% for the last year.
+One way to conceptualize this, is that for each $1 of shareholders' equity it has, the company made $0.12 in profit.